-Tag archive for: Medicine
+Tag Archive for: Medicine

-The MUSE project (“Montpellier University of Excellence”) brings together 19 institutions committed to educational progress and innovation.
-Today, several projects led by faculty members have been selected and will receive funding from the foundation.
+The MUSE (“Montpellier University of Excellence”) project brings together 19 institutions committed to educational progress and innovation.
+Today, several projects led by members of the Faculty have been selected and will receive funding from the foundation.

 Toward New Training Programs: TakeOff #3

-The MUSE Foundation has launched a call for proposals to promote educational innovation, particularly in the redesign and creation of new training programs.
+The MUSE Foundation has launched a call for proposals to promote educational innovation, particularly in the transformation and creation of new training programs.
 The goal is simple: to align as closely as possible with current labor market demands and societal needs, and even to anticipate future needs in light of societal changes.

-Of the 30 selected projects, three are from the School of Medicine and will therefore receive funding to carry them out.
+Of the 30 selected projects, 3 are from the School of Medicine and will therefore receive funding to carry them out.

-• The project “ Development of educational tools to support the training of advanced practice nurses specializing in onco-hematology " led by Nadine Houede.
+• The “ Development of Educational Tools to Support the Training of Advanced Practice Nurses Specializing in Oncology and Hematology ," led by Nadine Houede.

-• The " Rabelais Health and Science Dual Degree Program " led by Stephan Matecki
+• The “ Rabelais Health and Science Dual Degree Program ” project, led by Stephan Matecki

-• The “ Montpellier Introductory Surgical Summer School ” led by Astrid Herrero.
+• The “ Montpellier Introductory Surgical Summer School ” project, led by Astrid Herrero.

 Funded for three academic years, these projects will enable us to train our students even more effectively!